home-assistant-ecosystem/aiocurrencylayer/README.rst

 The file ``example.py`` contains an example about how to use this module.

 Basically it's just a wrapper.
-Enter your CurrencyLayer API key and the currency you want a quote for.
+Enter your currencylayer API key and the currency you want a quote for.
 Free subscriptions only support USD as source currency.